Asymptotics of the $p$-capacity in the critical regime: Introduction

 for $A,B\subset\mathbb R^d$.
 Under some general conditions on $A$ and $B$, one can for example show by using the tools of $\Gamma$-convergence that

-{In fact, it is possible to deduce { these} results from the general results in \cite{AC04}.} But these tools are not sharp enough to obtain the precise asymptotics in \eqref{eq:asymptoticCap}, so one needs to be able to compare the continuous capacity to the discrete one with a higher degree of precision.
+{In fact, it is possible to deduce this from general results in \cite{AC04}.} But these tools are not sharp enough to obtain the precise asymptotics in \eqref{eq:asymptoticCap}, so one needs to be able to compare the continuous capacity to the discrete one with a higher degree of precision.

 Our strategy to prove Theorem \ref{th:mainTh} goes as follows.
-We begin by considering the continuous analogue of the variational problem that defines ${\rm Cap}_d(n)$.
+We begin by considering the continuous analogue of the variational problem that defines ${\rm Cap}_{d,d}(n)$.
 The corresponding continuous capacity is easily computed thanks to a symmetry argument that reduces the question to a 1-dimensional problem.
 Moreover, we can give an explicit expression to the continuous minimizer.
-Then, we can obtain an upper bound on ${\rm Cap}_d(n)$ by choosing discrete approximation of the continuous optimizer.
+Then, we can obtain an upper bound on ${\rm Cap}_{d,d}(n)$ by choosing discrete approximation of the continuous optimizer.
 In order to obtain a lower bound, we rely on Thomson's variational formulation of the $p$-capacity (Theorem \ref{th:Thomson}), whose proof follows from the electrical network considerations that we present in Section \ref{sec:electrical_network}.
 The problem is then reduced to constructing a discrete flow that is a good approximation to the optimal continuous flow.
 To do so, we average locally the optimal continuous flow in a careful way to keep the flow property on the lattice.
 The proof of Theorem \ref{th:mainTh} is presented in Section \ref{sec:mainProof}.